marcusoftnet/marcusoftnet.github.io/_posts/2021-05-31-run-react-script-tests-without-watch.md

 author: "Marcus Hammarberg"
 date: 2021-05-31 20:23:28
 tags:
- - JavaScript
+ - Javascript
  - React
 ---

 Oh, man!
 I'm so happy that I'm still sane.
 This error was about to drive me crazy.

 Here's the back story - we have about 120 repositories with a lot of exercises and tests.
 This is nigh on impossible to maintain by hand, so we have written scripts to verify the integrity of each repository.
 Each script is verifying that installation, linting, and testing works as expected.

 The whole thing is built-in bash scripts and for the most part, works just fine.
 It's quite rewarding to have it checked automatically, [read about it here](https://www.marcusoft.net/2020/08/bash-scripting-to-check-test-status-in-repos.html)

 But the repositories that have been created with `create-react-app` have caused problems from day one.
 They work just fine when we use them normally, but in the script, it's flaky at best and just hangs at worst.

 But.
 Now.
 I've.
 Found.
 A. Solution.